last-brain-cell/MQTT_system/README.md

 ## Windows

 Follow these steps to set up MongoDB on Windows:

+**This is a direct installation link for installing MongoDB as well as MongoDB compass - [Click to install](https://fastdl.mongodb.org/osx/mongodb-macos-arm64-7.0.1.tgz)**

 1. **Download and Install MongoDB:**
    - Download the MongoDB installer for Windows from the official website.